 Our mission statement

 After decades of social progress towards equality, women are still under-represented in Science, Technology, Engineering, and Mathematics (STEM), particularly at advanced career stages and in leadership roles.
 Disparities are perpetuated in part by gender bias, which often occurs on an unconscious level due to the influence of our cultural environment.
 Further, the retention rates of women in STEM continue to be negatively impacted by the scarcity of female mentors and role models.
+Women hold just 24% of tech jobs and 18% of STEM leadership roles (Development Dimensions International Inc., 2017).
 By breaking barriers to the success of underrepresented groups in STEM, we can increase diversity and in turn innovation and discovery by STEM problem-solvers and leaders to benefit our global society.
-Hence, our mission is to build an inclusive self-sustaining community composed of Chicago-area students, postdoctoral scholars, and professionals to support gender equity and the success of women in STEM.
+Our mission is to build an inclusive self-sustaining community composed of Chicago-area students, postdoctoral scholars, and professionals to support gender equity, diversity, and the success of local women in STEM.

 Recent publications and press